C0deWiser/exiftool/README.md

 ## Properties

-Whole collection and every attribute are `JsonSerializable`: this method exports metadata to json format.
+Whole collection and every attribute are `JsonSerializable`: this method exports metadata to JSON format.

 ```php
 $json = $data->jsonSerialize();
 ```

-Whole collection and every single attribute may be filled with json data:
+The whole collection and every single attribute may be filled with JSON data:

 ```php
 $data->fromJson(['captionWriter' => 'me']);